Exact Gaussian Moment Matching for Residual Networks: a Second-Order Method: Exact, closed-form analytical expressions for mean and covariance

 and

 where for all valid indices \((i, j)\),

-\end{lemma} Given that their domain is five-dimensional, these functions are too complex to be represented by a look-up table.
-Where others have approximated, we compute them analytically for: \begin{description} \item[probit] in App.~\ref{app:probit} by expressing \(\Phi(x) = \expect\sbr{Z \leq x}\) in terms of an auxiliary standard Normal \(Z\), generalizing (due to the inclusion of an affine term) and superseding the results of \citet[\S~III.B]{huber_bayesian_2020} and \citet[App.~B.4]{wright_analytic_2024}. \item[GeLU] in App.~\ref{app:gelu} by repeated applications of the multivariate Stein's lemma and the Gaussian ODE \(\phi'(x) + x\phi(x)= 0\), generalizing and superseding the result of \citet[App.~B.2]{wright_analytic_2024}. \item[ReLU] in App.~\ref{app:relu} by using the Dominated Convergence Theorem to take the pointwise limit
+\end{lemma} Given that their domain is five-dimensional, these functions are not amenable to tabulation, and are typically approximated in the state of the art.
+In this work, instead, we compute them analytically for hidden layers with the following activation functions: \begin{description} \item[probit] in App.~\ref{app:probit} by expressing \(\Phi(x) = \expect\sbr{Z \leq x}\) in terms of an auxiliary standard Normal \(Z\), generalizing \citet[\S~III.B]{huber_bayesian_2020} and \citet[App.~B.4]{wright_analytic_2024}. \item[GeLU] in App.~\ref{app:gelu} by repeated applications of the multivariate Stein's lemma and the Gaussian ODE \(\phi'(x) + x\phi(x)= 0\), generalizing \citet[App.~B.2]{wright_analytic_2024}. \item[ReLU] in App.~\ref{app:relu} by using the Dominated Convergence Theorem to take the pointwise limit